25 Aug 2011

 In your new custom segment, use page depth as your first criteria.
 Choose greater than 1 or greater than 200 (you can adapt these figures to match the page depth criteria you wish to analyse - you want to create two separate profiles).

-Next, add count of visits, so you can tell how many visits match the page view criteria you chose.
+Next, add the count of visits, so you can tell how many visits match the page view criteria you chose.

 - (15 or less) to measure recency and visit duration